American Library Association: 19th century

 Attendees came from as far west as Chicago and from England.
+Another important founder was Frederick Leypoldt, publisher of Library Journal, who published the conference proceedings.

 In 1879, the ALA was chartered in Massachusetts.

-The ALA's headquarters office is in Chicago.

-Another important founder was Frederick Leypoldt, publisher of Library Journal, who published the conference proceedings.

 From 1876 until 1885, Justin Winsor served as the first president of the ALA.
 Many early presidents were also officers in the Bibliographical Society of America.

 20th century

-In 1911, Theresa Elmendorf became ALA's first woman president.
-An analysis of the writings of the first fifteen women presidents gives more insight into the expanded role of women in the association.

 During World War I the ALA Executive Board initiated by Walter Lewis Brown established the Library War Service Committee to supply books and periodicals to military personnel at home and overseas.
 The American Library in Paris was founded as part of this effort.

+Early work by librarians included "traveling libraries", now known more commonly as bookmobiles, c.
+1917–1918.

 In the 1930s, library activists pressured the American Library Association to be more responsive to issues such as peace, segregation, library unions, and intellectual freedom.
 In 1931, the Junior Members Round Table (JMRT) was formed to provide a voice for the younger members of the ALA.

 The first Library Bill of Rights (LBR) was drafted by Forrest Spaulding to set a standard against censorship and was adopted by the ALA in 1939.
 This has been recognized as the moment defining modern librarianship as a profession committed to intellectual freedom and the right to read.

 ALA appointed a committee to study censorship and recommend policy after the banning of the novel The Grapes of Wrath in Kern County, California and the implementation of the Library Bill of Rights.
 The committee reported in 1940 that intellectual freedom and professionalism were linked and recommended a permanent committee – Committee on Intellectual Freedom.
 The ALA made revisions to strengthen the Library Bill of Rights in June 1948, approved the Statement on Labeling in 1951 to discourage labeling material as subversive, and adopted the Freedom to Read Statement and the Overseas Library Statement in 1953.
 The ALA has worked throughout its history to define, extend, protect and advocate for equity of access to information.

-In 1945 the ALA established an Office in Washington, D.C. named the National Relations Office under the direction of Paul Howard.
+In 1945, the ALA established an Office in Washington, D.C. named the National Relations Office under the direction of Paul Howard.